Dong1017/mindone/examples/diffusers/qwenimage/README.md

 ```bash
 sh run_api.sh
 ```
-Note: Some codes in api.py are commented due to security risks.
-You need to manually decomment it before running.

 When the server is ready, showing "* Running on http://...", try the example to call and get results!
 ```bash